 The Island Context: Southern Italian Seafood Tradition

 Campanian coastal cooking has a coherent identity that is worth understanding before reading any single restaurant on the island.
 The tradition centres on simplicity of technique applied to the day's catch: grilled or lightly dressed fish, pasta with sea urchin or clams pulled from local beds, fried zucchini blossoms when the summer gardens are running.
-The lemon , Capri's Sfusato Amalfitano and its cousins , appears not as garnish but as a structural ingredient, cutting through oil-dressed crudo or finishing a secondo with acid rather than sweetness.
+The lemon, Capri's Sfusato Amalfitano and its cousins, appears not as garnish but as a structural ingredient, cutting through oil-dressed crudo or finishing a secondo with acid rather than sweetness.

 This is a cuisine that resists elaboration.
 The kitchens that have pushed furthest from it, chasing modernist technique, tend to lose the thread of what makes coastal Campanian food compelling in the first place.
-The ones that hold it, like Da Paolino with its lemon grove setting and long-running classical format, understand that restraint here is not conservatism , it is precision.
+The ones that hold it, like Da Paolino with its lemon grove setting and long-running classical format, understand that restraint here is not conservatism, it is precision.

 Italian fine dining's formal tier operates in a different key.
 Osteria Francescana in Modena, Piazza Duomo in Alba, and Enoteca Pinchiorri in Florence represent the country's most decorated rooms, operating with kitchen teams and infrastructure that coastal island restaurants rarely match in scale.
-That comparison is less useful than understanding where Al Chiaro di Luna sits within the Capri-specific peer set and the southern coastal tradition it belongs to.
+That comparison is less useful than understanding where Al Chiaro di Luna sits within the Capri-specific comparable set and the southern coastal tradition it belongs to.

 Planning a Visit